-The RBI guideline on 'Basel II Capital Regulation' was issued on July 1, 2008 for implementation in India with effect from March 31, 2008.
-Suryoday Small Finance Bank Limited (hereinafter referred to as the Bank) is subject to the RBI Master Circular on Basel-II Capital Regulations, July 2008 and amendments thereto issued on time to time basis by RBI.
+The RBI guideline on 'Basel II Capital Regulation' was issued on July 1, 2008, for implementation in India with effect from March 31, 2008.
+Suryoday Small Finance Bank Limited (hereinafter referred to as the Bank) is subject to the RBI Master Circular on Basel-II Capital Regulations, July 2008 and amendments thereto issued from time to time by RBI.

-The Basel II framework consists of three-mutually reinforcing pillars: Pillar 1 - Minimum capital requirements for credit risk, market risk and operational risk Pillar 2 - Supervisory review of capital adequacy Pillar 3 - Market discipline b) Regulatory capital assessment:
+The Basel II framework consists of three-mutually reinforcing pillars:

+Pillar 1 - Minimum capital requirements for credit risk, market risk and operational risk

+Pillar 2 - Supervisory review of capital adequacy

+Pillar 3 - Market discipline